axar-ai/prefrontal/README.md

 Each class requires:

-- A unique label that identifies the group
+- A unique label that identifies the group (non-empty)
-- A description that explains the category
+- A description that explains the category (non-empty, max 1000 characters)
-- Optional examples to help train the classifier
+- At least one example (when using examples)
+- No empty example texts
+- Maximum of 100 classes per classifier

 ## Error Handling